• Skip to primary navigation

 • Eggs: I use one more egg to get a lighter filling.
 They will make the filling set into a custard-like consistency.

-• Pumpkin Pie Spices: A combination and a good ratio of these spices add more festive flavors to the pumpkin crunch.
+• Pumpkin Pie Spices: A combination and a good ratio of certain spices add more festive flavors to the pumpkin crunch.

 • Cake Mix: Feel free to use boxed cake mix for this pumpkin crunch.
 But since I live abroad and boxed cake mix is hard to find, I made an easy homemade alternative for the crunchy topping.